 At The Harlin Center, Your Concern is Our Focus

 The Harlin Center for Precision Medicine offers patients clinical genomics-based primary care — the highest standard for personalized medical care.
 Our primary care practice is on the cutting-edge of tailored treatment plans to prevent disease or to prevent disease from progressing.
 Like preventative medicine, precision medicine takes a proactive approach to patient care.
 However, we don’t rely on population-wide interventions, which may provide benefits to the population as a whole but offer little benefit to specific individuals.
 Our precision medicine practice focuses on the underlying determinants of disease.
 To assess the root cause of a patient’s condition, or identify disease risk, we use genetic screening, microbiome analysis, advanced biomarkers, nutrition analysis, and we take a comprehensive history.
 We screen for the most prevalent health risks, as well as health risks specific to individual patients.

 We have developed gene panels and protocols for the prevention of Alzheimer’s disease, Parkinson’s disease, cardiovascular disease, diabetes, irritable bowel syndrome, multiple sclerosis and other autoimmune disorders, macular degeneration, arthritis, many cancers, and other chronic diseases.
-We also offer a nutrigenetics and nutrigenomics assessment, gluten sensitivity screening, and digestive enzymes screening.
+We also offer a nutrigenetics and nutrigenomics assessment, screenings for gut permeability, gluten sensitivity, and digestive enzymes.